Frequent Questions About Underground Storage Tanks

 Preventing and cleaning up releases are the two primary goals of the programs that regulate USTs.
 Cleaning up petroleum releases is difficult and usually expensive; it is easier and less costly to prevent releases before they happen.
 The old adage of "an ounce of prevention being worth a pound of cure" is particularly relevant to UST systems.

-In 1984, Congress directed the U.S. EPA to develop regulations for underground storage tank (UST) systems.
+In 1984, Congress directed the U.S. EPA to develop regulations for underground storage tank systems.
 EPA issued federal regulations, effective December 1988, that delegate UST regulatory authority to approved state programs.
 States are the primary implementers of the UST program and may have requirements more stringent than the federal regulations.
-As of March 2021, 38 states (plus the District of Columbia and Puerto Rico) have approved UST programs under the 1988 UST regulation.
-States are now applying for their state programs to be as stringent as the 2015 regulation.
+As of September 2023, 39 states (plus the District of Columbia and Puerto Rico) have approved UST programs under the 1988 UST regulation.
+Thirty states have approved programs under the 2015 federal UST regulation.

 You should contact your state or local regulatory agency to learn about requirements that apply to your UST system.
 However, if your tanks are located in Indian country, you should contact your EPA regional UST program office.

-In 2015, EPA revised the underground storage tank (UST) regulations.
+In 2015, EPA revised the underground storage tank regulations.
 Below are the requirements for owners and operators.

 All federally regulated USTs must: